 What if I want to 3D print something for personal use?

 At this time, we ask that everything we print be used for you be for educational purposes.

 Why did my 3D design not print correctly?

 3D design involves learning, and seeing a fault 3D print is one of the most important steps that we'll never take away from the learning process.
-Whatever you send to us, we'll print, even if it doesn't appear just as you sent it.
+Whatever you send to us, we'll print, even if it doesn't appear just as you thought it would.

 What's the best way to make a poster?

 Our most recommended method of designing a poster is using the Adobe Creative Suite (Photoshop or Illustrator).
 However, you can also design posters using free platforms like Google Slides.
 Look at our Resources Section to find out how to design posters in Google Slides.
-24" x 36" is the optimal poster size for our HP z3200 printer, though it is capable of printing in other sizes as well (cuts might not be clean if smaller, poster will be tiled if larger).
+24" or 36" wide is the optimal poster size for our HP z3200 printer and HP T2500 printer.

 How should we send you our paper media files?

 After designing your poster, save it as a PDF.
 This will make certain that nothing gets distorted and your selected fonts remain the same (a font not in our system could change to Comic Sans, which would be disastrous!).
 Also attaching a screenshot of how the poster looks on your computer will help us make sure we're printing exactly what you want.